erandi-estrada/MDEF-Portfolio/docs/studio/studio.md

                 If the earlier actions exposed violence, the final collective action taught me about <strong>repair</strong>.
             </p>
             <p style="font-size: 1.1rem; line-height: 1.6;">
-                Not the romantic idea of "inviting nature back," but the more honest recognition that trust cannot be manufactured instantly, and that care is a slow, subtle, and unfinished process.
+                Not the romantic idea of "inviting nature back", but the more honest recognition that trust cannot be manufactured instantly, and that care is a slow, subtle, and unfinished process.
             </p>
         </div>
         <div style="background: rgba(255,255,255,0.1); padding: 1.5rem; border-radius: 8px; border-left: 4px solid #f1c40f;">